Field validation enhancements

 Our latest updates include some great form validation enhancements for even better quality control over your data.
 These enhancements include supporting custom validation patterns for text fields by defining a regular expression (regex), as well as the ability to define min/max limits for certain field types.

-We’ve added the ability for you to define your own custom text validation in our app designer by simply defining a regular expression pattern.
-Our validation pattern builder includes a few popular regular expressions, but you also have the ability to paste in any valid regex pattern.
+We’ve added a feature that lets you define custom text validation in our app designer using a regular expression pattern.
+The validation pattern builder includes several popular regex patterns, but you can also paste in any valid custom pattern.

 In addition to pattern matching, we’ve included the ability to set min/max restrictions for several field types.
 These validations vary by field type with the following fields currently supported: